mylesagray/tanzu-cloudnativeruntimes-eventing-workshop/workshop/content/view-environment.md

 Any Applciations that we will be deploying will be opened in a new tab.

-## View Tanzu Cloud Native Runtimes ##
+## View Tanzu Cloud Native Runtimes

 Tanzu Cloud Native Runtimes has already been deployed on the Kubernetes Cluster.

-Click on the console tab on the righ -->click the menu bar (>>) on the left --> Click on `Namespaces` under Cluster to take a look at the various namespaces created.
-Obeserve the namespaces `knative-serving`.
-These namespaces hold worloads for Tanzu Cloud Native Runtimes.
+- Click on the `Console` tab on the right of this window or click below

 ```dashboard:open-dashboard
 name: Console
 ```

+- Click the menu bar (`>>`) on the left hand side of the `Octant` UI
+- Click on `Namespaces` under `Cluster` to take a look at the various namespaces created.

+Observe the namespaces `knative-eventing` and `knative-serving` (probably on page 2).
+These namespaces hold the workloads for Tanzu Cloud Native Runtimes.

 You can also look at the namespaces via `kubectl`